Sandwell General Hospital

-Sandwell General Hospital was an acute teaching hospital of the Sandwell and West Birmingham Hospitals NHS Trust in West Bromwich, England and provides an extensive range of general and specialist hospital services.
+Sandwell Health Campus, formerly Sandwell General Hospital, is an outpatients hospital of the Sandwell and West Birmingham Hospitals NHS Trust in West Bromwich, England and provides an extensive range of general and specialist hospital services.

-It was closed, along with the trust's City Hospital, upon the opening of Midland Metropolitan University Hospital in October 2024.
+It was closed as a general acute hospital, along with the trust's City Hospital, upon the opening of Midland Metropolitan University Hospital in October 2024.
+It was subsequently renamed Sandwell Health Campus and now provides some inpatient services.